How to . . . end automatic subscriptions

 It’s not enough to uninstall the app and hope for the best.
 Once the service has your payment information - and if you subscribed through the respective app stores on your phone, chances are there’s a credit card attached - they’ll keep charging you until you tell them to stop.

-But it’s actually really easy to manage your subscriptions though, once you know where to look.
+But it’s actually really easy to manage your subscriptions once you know where to look.

 Google Play: